pedrobdfp/eDNAstructure/README.md

 loo_result$plot

-# The loo_result object stores all fitted models â€” no need to refit
+# The loo_result object stores all fitted models — no need to refit
 # Extract the K=4 model directly:
 fit <- loo_result$fits[["K4"]]